 Recently, my husband and I began attending a marriage enrichment program at our church called Re|engage.
 This programs helps couples move towards oneness through the testimonies of other couples, worship, prayer, and small group.
 It is a 16-week experience existing help reignite your marriage or completely restore it.

 We are in our 4th week and it is amazing the difference I have seen in both my husband and me.
 We pray more together, he is more attentive to my needs, and loving.

 Every night begins with worship and prayer, and then a chosen couple who has graduated from the 16-week program shares their testimony about how their marriage was restored.
 These stories make you laugh, make you cry, and cry some more, and it makes you think.
 Wow, there are so many marriages being attacked today in the body.

-Pornography and sexual sin have been a part of nearly every story we have heard since beginning this program, and one of the things they all mentioned that truly was a step forward in their healing process was confession.
+Pornography and sexual sin have been a part of each story we have heard since beginning this program, and one of the things they all mentioned that truly was a step forward in their healing process was confession.

 Confession brings healing, and forgiveness, peace, and freedom.
 These are all things needed to begin the healing journey in a marriage.